Size matters, but not in the way you might think.

 Purchase from sellers who stand behind their products with clear return policies and authenticity guarantees.

-Styling Amethyst Clusters in Luxury Interiors
+Styling in Luxury Interiors

 Pair with neutral palettes: Amethyst's violet tones complement warm whites, soft grays, and natural wood finishes.